microsoft/fluentui/packages/office-ui-fabric-react/src/components/Facepile/docs/FacepileOverview.md

-A face pile (code name: Facepile) shows a list of faces or initials in a horizontal lockup.
+A face pile (`Facepile`) shows a list of faces or initials in a horizontal lockup.
 Each circle represents a person.
 Often this control is used when sharing who has access to a specific view or file or when assigning someone a task within a workflow.